JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### Conclude

+That’s it!
+We now have a movie drawer that opens and closes.

-Here's the complete code for the `MovieDrawer` component:
+Here’s the complete code for our `MovieDrawer` component:

 ```js
 // /components/MovieDrawer.js